yashsahugtx/skype-docs/Skype/WebSDK/docs/PTAudioPhoneAudio.md

 });
 ```

+> [!NOTE]
-**Note:** `.when(value, callback)` Lets you subscribe to an observable and only triggers the callback when the observable changes its value to the value specified.
+> `.when(value, callback)` Lets you subscribe to an observable and only triggers the callback when the observable changes its value to the value specified.
 For Example: `state.when('Connected', callback)` will execute the `callback` when the value of state changes to "Connected".

 ## Participants in Conversation